A Customer Success Manager or CSM has a rapidly expanding role in any SaaS company today.

 Given that customer success managers are the customer relationship owners, it makes sense for CSMs to convert that relationship and value into real advocacy.

 It could come in the form of an internal NPS survey, external reviews, a case study, or the good old referral.
 Referrals lead to huge financial growth without putting in much effort.
 A successful relationship leads to financial growth in ways you may not have imagined.

 “You can focus on adoption, retention, expansion, or advocacy; or you can focus on the customers’ Desired Outcome and get all of those things.” – Lincoln Murphy

-A CSM should measure few KPIs (Key Performance Indicators), so that s/he can be sure that the company is moving in the right direction at the right speed.
+A CSM should measure a few KPIs (Key Performance Indicators), so that s/he can be sure that the company is moving in the right direction at the right speed.
 KPIs that need to be measured for each company may be different from others so it is critical to choose the right ones.

-It is also important to give the CSM powers so that s/he can make independent decisions without feeling unnecessary pressure This will lead to the CSM taking decisions keeping the company in mind since s/he is bringing in the majority of the monthly recurring revenue (MRR).
+It is also important to give the CSM powers so that s/he can make independent decisions without feeling unnecessary pressure.
+This will lead to the CSM taking decisions keeping the company in mind since s/he is bringing in the majority of the monthly recurring revenue (MRR).

 Bonus Tip: The Ultimate Guide to Customer Success Manager